A Practical Guide for Running Kubernetes in Production

 Cloud-native options include CloudWatch Logs, Azure Monitor Logs, and Cloud Logging.
 Third-party options like Datadog, Splunk, and Elastic provide additional analysis capabilities.

 Structure logs as JSON for easier parsing and querying.
-Application logging libraries should output structured formats.
+Application logging libraries should output structured formats—this makes debugging so much easier.

 Distributed Tracing

 Tracing tracks requests across service boundaries.
-Essential for debugging microservices architectures.
+Essential for debugging microservices architectures where a single request touches multiple services.

 OpenTelemetry provides vendor-neutral instrumentation.
 Applications instrument once, export to any supported backend.